“After attending the F.U.S.E. Summer Program, my daughter’s teachers noticed significant growth in her social skills.”

 - A parent of a camper

 F.U.S.E.
-Summer Program 2014 is our 4th annual summer program providing social enrichment for children ages 3 1/2 - 9 based in Lexington, Ma.
+Summer Camp 2015 is our 5th annual summer program providing social enrichment for children ages 3 1/2 – 9 based in Lexington, Ma.
 The F.U.S.E. program provides intensive work on increasing children’s social engagement and problem solving with peers through high motivation, fun, child centered activities.

-The F.U.S.E. program is directly run by Lauren Weeks, Psy.D. and Coach Nick Mangini.
-They, along with their trained staff, will work directly with the children using strategies to create flexibility, perspective taking, regulation and co-creation.
+The F.U.S.E. program is directly run by Lauren Weeks, Psy.D. along with their trained staff, who will work directly with the children using strategies to help each child internalize flexibility, perspective taking, regulation and co-creation.
 The staff to student ratio is an area we hold at the highest priority to be able to promote social engagement during every moment of the day.
-We will have one head counselor and one assistant counselor for every seven children.
+We will have one head counselor and one assistant counselor for every eight children.
 There will also be revolving counselors to help whenever necessary given the activity and need.

-The F.U.S.E. program is an integrated summer program for typical children and children who have social challenges and who will especially benefit from the very small group sizes.
+The F.U.S.E.
+Camp is an integrated summer program for typical children and children who have social challenges and who will especially benefit from the very small group sizes.
+Children must be potty trained.
 Children may have a diagnosis on the autism spectrum, ADHD, anxiety, or other issues that impact their social functioning/problem solving.
 Children who are able to engage in peer social interaction with some adult facilitation are most likely to benefit.

 As is the philosophy of F.U.S.E., we have uniquely combined the philosophy and theories of Relationship Development Intervention by Steve Gustein and Social Thinking by Michelle Garcia Winner.
 For your convenience, here are links to learn more about each program: